Something went wrong

 Short Term Trends

-Richmond’s overall heating oil consumption changes annually correlating with how cold it gets each winter.
-As the temperature outside drops, homes’ heating systems need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Richmond’s overall fuel oil consumption fluctuates yearly primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ boilers need to burn increasing amounts of heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Richmond was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Richmond County Average Winter Temperature